Criticism of value-form theory: Substance of value

-Marx's argument is that the exchangeability of commodities with recognition of their value is enabled by the common factor that all of them are products of social labour (co-operative human labour producing things for others).
-Critics suggest that Marx's observations fail to provide any logically decisive proof that human labour-time (work effort) is the substance of the economic value of all products.
+Marx's argument is, that the exchangeability of reproducible commodities with recognition of their relative values is enabled by the common factor that all of them are products of social labour (co-operative human labour producing things for others).
+His critics however suggest that Marx's observations about commodity trade fail to provide any definite proof that human labour-time (work effort) is the real substance of the value of commodities.
+It is not self-evident, that commodities are commensurable in exchange because they are all labour products; one could just as well argue, that they are commensurable in exchange because they are all priced in units of money (which is what Aristotle did in his Nicomachean Ethics).
+And if that is the case, it seems that the whole analysis of the form of value is redundant and pointless.

 Marx's own response

 In a famous letter from Marx to Ludwig Kugelmann dated 11 July 1868, Marx became extremely indignant and derisive about this objection, stating among other things that:

-Modern debate
+Modern value-form debate

 In 1989, Simon Clarke captured the essence of the modern value-form debate within Western Marxism, as a hyper-abstract scholastic debate about the form and content of economic value:

 The unresolved issue, David Kristjanson-Gural commented, is that "If exchange effects the reduction of concrete to abstract labor, then the magnitude of value is determined not by the expenditure of labor in production, but only in exchange."
 Although Rubin did refer to "a quantitative determination of abstract labor before the act of exchange and independent of it", by his own definition he lacked any method for determining the magnitude of abstract labour prior to exchange, or for showing how it might influence product-values.
 Paradoxically, it seemed that if value itself can only be determined with reference to exchange ratios in markets, then value cannot be the sole determinant of prices (a conclusion already reached by Joan Robinson in 1950.)